-- Step 1 At defined times we will revise and release to the BMRA in accordance with 6.1.7 of Section Q of the Balancing and Settlement Code halfhourly averaged demand forecasts. - Step 2 As participants become aware of changes to their physical position they will be expected to advise us of those changes. - Step 3 At defined times, using the latest demand forecast, PN and other BMU data, the zonal and national margins will be reassessed and released to the BMRA in accordance with 6.1.7 of Section Q of the Balancing and Settlement Code.
-If we consider that there is a realistic possibility of a margin shortfall after taking account of the potential response to a National Electricity Transmission System Warning Inadequate System Margin (NISM) and other available Balancing Services, we will consider despatching SBR plant to make good the potential shortfall in relevant periods. - Step 4 Using the revised data we will undertake security analysis studies and reassess the requirements for the call off of Balancing Services contracts or Other Services such as PGB Transactions. - Step 5 At Gate Closure the PN data will become FPN data and we will have received Bid-Offer Prices and volumes for those BMUs wishing to actively participate in the BM. - Step 6 In the BM, using the revised demand forecast and validated FPN and Bid-Offer Data, we will seek to balance the system (on a minute by minute basis) through the purchase of Balancing Services on an economic basis taking into account: - urgent contingency action to restore operational standards on the transmission system; - technical constraints imposed on the system from time to time;
+- Step 1 At defined times we will revise and release to the BMRA in accordance with 6.1.7 of Section Q of the Balancing and Settlement Code half-hourly averaged demand forecasts. - Step 2 As participants become aware of changes to their physical position they will be expected to advise us of those changes. - Step 3 At defined times, using the latest demand forecast, PN and other BMU data, the zonal and national margins will be reassessed and released to the BMRA in accordance with 6.1.7 of Section Q of the Balancing and Settlement Code. - Step 4 Using the revised data we will undertake security analysis studies and reassess the requirements for the call off of Balancing Services contracts or Other Services such as PGB Transactions. - Step 5 At Gate Closure the PN data will become FPN data and we will have received Bid-Offer Prices and volumes for those BMUs wishing to actively participate in the BM. - Step 6 In the BM, using the revised demand forecast and validated FPN and Bid-Offer Data, we will seek to balance the system (on a minute by minute basis) through the purchase of Balancing Services on an economic basis taking into account: - (i) urgent contingency action to restore operational standards on the transmission system; - (ii) technical constraints imposed on the system from time to time; - (iii) the dynamic operating characteristics of available generation and demand balancing services; - (iv) where BOAs are expected to be issued for periods beyond the wall, those Bid-Offer Prices associated with all BOA timescales, PNs and dynamics for the BMU;

-- (iii) the dynamic operating characteristics of available generation and demand balancing services; - (iv) where BOAs are expected to be issued for periods beyond the wall, those Bid-Offer Prices associated with all BOA timescales, PNs and dynamics for the BMU; - (v) uncertainty in demand at timescales within the BM window; - (vi) other matters provided for in the Grid Code; and - (vii) Services provided on Interconnector BMUs that could be operationally unacceptable to NGET, or commercially/operationally to the External Interconnected System Operator (EISO).
+- (v) uncertainty in demand at timescales within the BM window; - (vi) other matters provided for in the Grid Code; and - (vii) Services provided on Interconnector BMUs that could be operationally unacceptable to NGET, or commercially/operationally to the External Interconnected System Operator (EISO).